cabforum/servercert/docs/Bylaws.md

 (b)        Only one vote per Member company shall be accepted; representatives of Affiliates shall not vote.

 (c)        A representative of any Member can call for a proposed ballot to be published for discussion and comment by the membership.
 Any proposed ballot needs two endorsements by other Members in order to proceed.
-The discussion period then shall take place for at least seven but no more than 14 calendar days before votes are cast.
-The proposer of the ballot will designate the length of the discussion period, and each ballot shall clearly state the start and end dates and times (including time zone) for both the discussion period and the voting period.
+The discussion period then shall take place for at least seven calendar days before votes are cast.
+At any time, a new version of the ballot (marked with a distinguishing version number) may be posted by the proposer in the same manner as the original.
+Once no new version of the ballot has been posted for seven calendar days, the proposer may end the discussion period and start the voting period by reposting the final version of the ballot and clearly indicating that voting is to begin, along with the start and end dates and times (including time zone) for the voting period.
+The ballot automatically fails if 21 calendar days elapse since the proposer last posted a version of the ballot and the voting period has not been started.

-(d)        Upon completion of the discussion period, Members shall have exactly seven calendar days for voting, with the deadline clearly communicated in the ballot and sent via the Public Mail List.
+(d)        Upon commencement of the voting period, Members shall have exactly seven calendar days for voting, with the deadline clearly communicated in the ballot and sent via the Public Mail List.
 All voting will take place via the Public Mail List.
 Votes not submitted to the Public Mail List will not be considered valid, and will not be counted for any purpose.

 (e)        Members may vote yes, no, or abstain on a ballot.
 Only votes that indicate a clear ‘yes’ or ‘no’ response to the ballot question shall be considered (i.e. votes to abstain and votes that do not indicate a clear ‘yes’ or ‘no’ response will not figure in the calculation of item (f), below).